Revisiting critical orbits of test particles traveling in a black hole background: The general equations of motion

 where

-and $M$ is the mass, $Q$ is the charge, $a=J/M$ is the angular momentum per unit mass of the black hole.
-The outer and inner horizons are the roots of $\Delta(r)=0$ and are expressed as
+and $M$ is the mass, $Q$ is the charge, and $a=J/M$ is the angular momentum per unit mass of the black hole.
+The outer and inner horizons are the roots of $\Delta(r)=0$ and are given by